Skiing may be one of Colorado’s biggest tourism draws, but that doesn’t come without risk.

 Colorado’s upscale ski town was the highest-ranking in state but still didn’t make the top 10 for the nation.
 At No. 12, was noted for having five medical facilities within close distance.
 Other factors: Aspen’s 300 inches of average snowfall; 329 runs; and 43 lifts.

 Not in the report but notable, Aspen's affluence also certainly doesn't hurt its access to health care and healthy food.
+Aspen is a wealthy town.
+It's considered a "billionaire's retreat."
+At one point, Aspen was named the most expensive town in America.

 A day pass to ski Aspen is on the pricier side, but it's not traditionally Colorado's most expensive.
 For the 2017-18 ski season, Aspen's slopes will be open Nov.
 26-April 23.